 To implement a program that sorts the given elements using selection sort algorithm.

-The selection sort algorithm has a time complexity of O(n^2), where n is the number of elements in the array.
-This makes it less efficient than other sorting algorithms such as merge sort and quicksort.
-However, it has the advantage of being simple to implement and requires no additional memory beyond the array being sorted.
+The selection sort algorithm has a time complexity of O(n^2), where n is the number of elements in the list.
+This makes it less efficient than other sorting algorithms, such as merge sort and quicksort.
+However, it has the advantage of being simple to implement and requiring no additional memory beyond the list being sorted.